The Case for Campus Activities

 • The Influence of Campus Activities on Retention and Persistence

-• A recorded presentation and a slide deck for professional staff that outlines the connections between Campus Activities, sense of belonging, and retention and persistence.
+• A recorded presentation and a slide deck for professional staff outlining the connections between Campus Activities, sense of belonging, and retention and persistence.

-• A recorded presentation and a slide deck for students, that outlines the connections between Campus Activities and sense of belonging and the role students play in fostering a sense of belonging.
+• A recorded presentation and a slide deck for students, outlining the connections between Campus Activities and sense of belonging and the role students play in fostering a sense of belonging.

 • Considerations for Belonging resource